 So Can Kombucha Get a Minor Drunk?

-Assuming a minor drank quite a few kombuchas at 3% alcohol by volume in a short amount of time, a teen could absolutely get drunk on the substance, especially if she was particularly petite and didn’t eat before drinking them.
-But most kombucha fans aren’t drinking the strongest possible product, nor are they downing glass after glass.
+Assuming a minor drank quite a few kombuchas at 3% alcohol by volume in a short amount of time, a teen could absolutely get drunk on the substance, especially if she was particularly petite and didn’t eat before drinking.
+But most of the beverage’s fans aren’t drinking the strongest possible product, nor are they downing glass after glass.
 It’s unlikely even a light weight female on an empty stomach would really be drunk after one glass of kombucha with 1% alcohol.

 Drinking Kombucha Before Driving

-Of course, even an adult could get a DUI after drinking a few particularly strong glasses of the beverage, so it’s advisable to always drink kombucha responsibly no matter what your age.
+Of course, even an adult could get a DUI after drinking a few particularly strong glasses of the beverage, so it’s advisable to always drink even low-alcohol brews responsibly no matter what your age.
 Also, remember that the law doesn’t distinguish what causes the intoxication, so never try to defend yourself against drunk driving accusations by saying you were only drinking kombucha.
-Instead, ask to speak with your San Diego DUI lawyer before you say anything to the police.
+Instead, ask to speak with your lawyer before you say anything to the police.
 Finally, it’s worth noting that if you already received a DUI and have an ignition interlock or alcohol monitoring device, it could be activated by the alcohol in kombucha.

 Creative Commons Image by SK